cmryrdm/CoinByte/README.md

 # SomeCoin

-## Get price of top five coins with the app powered with CoinAPI.io API.
+## Get price of top five coins with the app.

 iOS deployment target: 17.0